-The Company had no opening or closing contract asset balances recognized.
+The Company had no opening or closing contract asset balances recognized other than the accounts receivable mentioned above.
 The difference between the opening and closing balances of the Company's contract liability results from the Company performance of services in connection to its performance obligation.